Wednesday, May 23, 2018

 What To Eat

-To keep the tantrums at bay, stock up on healthy snacks and produce at Bloomingfoods Market and Deli or the Saturday Farmers Market, where you can also treat yourself to delicious food prepared on site by more than 100 local vendors.
+To keep the tantrums at bay, stock up on healthy snacks and produce at Bloomingfoods Market and Deli or the Saturday Farmers Market, where you can also treat yourself to delicious food prepared on-site by more than 100 local vendors.
 Around the corner, you’ll find charming French fare at La Vie en Rose Cafe, which imports their pastry dough from France and has patio seating with a walk-up window.
-A short jaunt from there, on the courthouse square, you can brunch on avocado toast at The Inkwell, or eat artfully crafted pizza and meatballs at King Dough.
+A short jaunt from there, on the courthouse square, you can brunch on avocado toast at The Inkwell.
 Grab a sandwich or the famous chocolate chip pancakes at Village Deli then head to Hartzell’s Ice Cream for homemade ice creams to suit a variety of dietary restrictions.
 And keep an eye out for The Hive, opening early June, which will offer order-at-the-counter quirky egg dishes and giant cinnamon rolls.

 There is no limit to fun Bloomington dining excursions.
 Head to Oliver Winery, where you can call ahead to have picnic baskets assembled, ready, and waiting when you pull up.
 Find the perfect spot in the gardens or on the lawn by the water and let the kids explore while you dine al fresco.